kfinley/KyleFinley.net/packages/vue2-client/src/views/Software.md

     <div class="timeline-item-content">
       <h3>FirstGiving</h3>
       <p>
-        To escape DI I took a senior dev gig at FirstGiving.com.
+        To escape DingingIn I took a senior dev gig at FirstGiving.com.
 There I helped a small team build a social fundraising platform.
 I worked with a few great people but unfortunately the leadership team wasn't honest with the company.
 A combination of excessive spending and unsuccessful secret projects with a remote team in SF led to a substantial company layoff event (which I was part of but then asked to remain onboard... which I shouldn't have).
       </p>
       <p class="no-indent">
-        FirstGiving was eventually acquired by FrontStream.com.
+        FirstGiving was acquired by FrontStream.com in 2012.
       </p>
   </div>
   </div>